 Accepting the final version and accountability

 The third and fourth point are normally not a problem.
 Every author will approve the final version – even without reading the paper.
 Every author will also agree to be accountable – although many authors are not fully aware of the consequences this responsibility implies in cases of scientific fraud.
 According to these criteria, all authors are held accountable, even when they had no idea about fraudulent activities of other co-authors.
-Our ethicist Wim Pinxten kindly explained: “Accountability, however, does not equal guilt.
+The ethicist Wim Pinxten kindly explained: “Accountability, however, does not equal guilt.
 It is up to potential investigations about scientific misconduct to clarify whether authors have acted responsibly and in good faith, or whether they have been negligent or guilty to the conduct of improper scientific practice’.”
 Read more here: What to do when you are falsely accused of scientific fraud?
 However, most authors will approve the final version and agree to be accountable for all aspects of the work without further consideration.

 What is the problem?